XuewenWangUGA/TRcaller/README.md

 ## Updates

-TRcaller 2.0 has been updated to version 2.0 for better performance, higher accuracy, and easy usage.
+TRcaller 2.0 has been updated to the new version 2.0 for a better performance, higher accuracy, and easy usage.

 ## The fastest and most accurate tandem repeat genotyping tool by far for both short and long Next Generation Sequencing reads from Illumina, PacBio and Nanopore.